zedr/clean-code-python/README.md

     # etc.
 ```

 ... when you can specify a default argument instead?
-This also makes ist clear that
+This also makes it clear that
 you are expecting a string as the argument.

 **Good**: